Category: Task 1

 In conclusion, we can see significant changes in the development of early humans from the diagram.
 Homo erectus is more similar to contemporary human beings with its long legs and arched feet.
 The physical differences are clearly related to differences in the lifestyles of tree climbers and endurance runners.

-Task achievement: The model answer selects only the most important information from the diagram and uses this to make several direct comparisons.
-The physical differences are clearly connected to the description of each creatures’s lifestyle, providing a very rounded answer.
-The length is sufficient.
+Task achievement: The model answer selects only the most important information from the Task 1 diagram and uses this to make several direct comparisons.
+The model answer also explains the link between the creatures’ respective lifestyles and their physical differences.
+The model answer is more than 150 words.

 IELTS Writing Task 1: Bar Chart with Sample Answer